-4.3 The Role of Meaning in The Operation of Validity, Proof, And Truth as The Soundness of Epistemic Logic
+4.3.
+The Role of Meaning in the Operation of Validity, Proof, and Truth as the Soundness of Epistemic Logic

-We actually learn the components of epistemic logic from our basic experience, and we naturally start with reflecting on our basic inference of the implication of the perceptual operation of signs.
-In formal semantics, if the antecedent is accepted as true, then its implied consequent is also true, although if the antecedent is false, then the entire implication is true.
-The Pragmaticist explanation of implication is that the conditional relation is such that we interpret the meaning of the antecedent in the meaning of the consequent by self-controlling their coherency.
-This is the validity of the interpretation, yet it is not a tautology, which is only a repetition and not an interpretation of the content.
-The connection between the validity of such arguments and the forms of their expressions is the meanings involved in the laws of the mind, without which the formalizations remain meaningless.
+We learn the components of epistemic logic from our basic experience, and we naturally begin by reflecting on our basic inference of the implication of the perceptual operation of signs.
+In formal semantics, if the antecedent is accepted as true, then its implied consequent is also true, and if the antecedent is false, then the entire implication is true.
+The pragmaticist’s explanation of implication is that the conditional relation is such that we interpret the meaning of the antecedent in the meaning of the consequent by self-controlling their coherency.
+This is the validity of the interpretation, yet it is not a tautology, which is only a repetition and not an interpretation of content.
+The connection between the validity of such arguments and the forms of their expression is the meanings involved in the laws of the mind, without which the formalizations remain meaningless.

 The last objective criterion of the validity of cognitive meanings is the proof of the truth of their interpretation in representing reality.
-However, different proof-conditions can result in different meanings and different relative truths (EP 1: 56–83, 1869; EP 2: 208–226, 1903; Nesher 2007b).
-Hence, by being separated from reality formal syntax has no theory of meaning based on experience, and formal semantics has no theory of truth based on confrontation in reality; although we intuitively understand their meaning and their truth, respectively, but we cannot prove their validity and soundness.
-Hence, we have to look for a logic that can conduct and explain our cognitive confrontation in reality, and we find this in Peircean semiotics, our epistemic logic, as I understand it.
+However, different proof conditions can result in different meanings and different relative truths (Peirce, EPI: #4, 56–83, 1869; EPII: #15, 208–226, 1903; Nesher 2007b).
+Hence, by being separated from reality, formal syntax has no theory of meaning based on experience, and formal semantics has no theory of truth based on our confrontation with reality.
+Although we intuitively understand their meaning and their truth, respectively, we cannot prove their validity and soundness.
+Hence, we have to look for a logic that can conduct and explain our cognitive confrontation with reality, and we find this in Peircean semiotics, our epistemic logic, as I understand it.

-In formal systems, we start by assuming that the primitive definitions, the axioms, and the rules of inferences are true, but in sciences, by the epistemic logic, we do not have to assume these truths, since we can obtain them by proving their truth.
-However, in epistemic logic, our premises are hypothetical and can be proved true only at the end of our reasoning through the material logic of Inductive evaluation upon the available proved true facts, the perceptual facts themselves, and upon them we prove all our knowledge (Peirce, EP 1: 124–142, 1878; EP 2: 350–354, 1905; Nesher 2002b: Chs.
+In formal systems, we begin by assuming that the primitive definitions, the axioms, and the rules of inference are true, but in sciences, according to epistemic logic, we do not have to assume these truths, since we can obtain them by proving their truth.
+However, in epistemic logic, our premises are hypothetical and can only be proved true at the end of our reasoning through the material logic of inductive evaluation applied to the available proved true facts, the perceptual facts themselves, and upon them we prove all our knowledge (Peirce, EPI: #8, 124–142, 1878; EPII: #25, 350–354, 1905; Nesher 2002b: Chs.
 2, 3, and 10).